Our daughter is four weeks old. It’s a mad rush of excitement and confusion as we get ready for our first date night since the big event.

 My wife and I are a flurry of limbs as we try to get ready and put our daughter down to sleep in time for our booking at the restaurant.

-A stream of thoughts run through my head – my parents know what to do if she wakes up?
+A stream of thoughts run through my head – do my parents know what to do if she wakes up?
 Of course they will, they raised me and I turned out all right (aside from the spasmodic tics and isolated burns).
 But what if she won’t settle?
 Toughen up, champ.
 People do this all the time.
 What’s with you tonight?

 She goes to sleep without any issues.
 It’s a minor miracle.
-My parents reassure us for the tenth time that they know how to check the baby monitor and that everything will be OK.
+My parents reassure us for the tenth time that they know how to check the baby monitor and everything will be OK.
 I consider us to be pretty easy-going parents but tonight is proving to be a real challenge.
 Sure, we’ve left our daughter with friends and family before this but usually only for a quick walk round the block.
 Tonight feels like a big occasion.

 We say goodbye to my parents, tiptoe past her bassinet and open the front door.
 Freedom!!
 We have to restrain ourselves from becoming hysterical and dancing naked in the street.